Pruvosby TELCOMA Global

 What to Expect

 The Project Management Professional exam costs $405 USD for PMI members, $555 for non-members.
-PMI membership costs $139/year and pays for itself with the exam discount plus access to PMI resources.
+Get the PMI membership ($139/year) before registering — the $150 exam discount alone pays for it, plus you get access to the PMBOK Guide and Agile Practice Guide digitally.
 You'll face 180 questions in 230 minutes, giving you roughly 1 minute and 17 seconds per question.
-Performance ratings of Above Target, Target, Below Target, and Needs Improvement for each domain.
-PMI doesn't publish the exact numeric cut score.
+PMI gives performance ratings of Above Target, Target, Below Target, and Needs Improvement for each domain.
+They don't publish the exact numeric cut score, which is frustrating, but the general consensus is that you need to perform at "Target" or above across the board.

 Prerequisites and Audience

-A four-year degree with 36 months of project management experience and 35 hours of project management education, OR a high school diploma with 60 months of experience and 35 hours of education.
-The education requirement can be met through a PMI-approved course.
-Experienced project managers, program managers, and team leaders who manage projects across any industry.
-PMP is industry-agnostic and applies to IT, construction, healthcare, finance, and more.
+Here's where it gets specific: you need a four-year degree with 36 months of project management experience and 35 hours of PM education, OR a high school diploma with 60 months of experience and the same 35 hours of education.
+The education requirement is usually satisfied by a PMP prep course.
+PMI does audit some applications, so don't embellish your experience — they'll ask for documentation.
+Experienced project managers and team leads who manage projects across any industry.
+The PMP is industry-agnostic — IT, construction, healthcare, finance, manufacturing.
+If you manage projects with stakeholders, budgets, and timelines, this cert applies to you regardless of your industry.

 Staying Certified